 Multiple webpages

 If you have several pages to onboard at once, use the Multiples option to add them in bulk.
 WebOrion will queue them as a batch job and baseline each one automatically.
+1. Navigate to Add Webpage Go to Webpage → Add Webpage in the left sidebar.
+Select the Multiples option.
+2. Fill in the required fields| Field | Description |

 | Webpage URLs | One URL per line, including the protocol.
 Maximum 200 URLs. |